Corrupt bargain

 Three events in American political history have been called a corrupt bargain: the 1824 United States presidential election, the Compromise of 1877, and Gerald Ford's 1974 pardon of Richard Nixon.
 In all cases, Congress or the President acted against the most clearly defined legal course of action at the time, although in no case were the actions illegal.
 Two cases involved the resolution of indeterminate or disputed electoral votes from the United States presidential election process, and the third involved the controversial use of a presidential pardon.
 In all three cases, the president so elevated served a single term, or singular vacancy, and either did not run again or was not reelected when he ran.

 In the 1824 election, without an absolute majority winner in the Electoral College, the 12th Amendment dictated that the outcome of the presidential election be determined by the House of Representatives.
 Then Speaker of the House — and low-ranked presidential candidate in that same election — Henry Clay gave his support to John Quincy Adams, the candidate with the second-most votes.
 Adams was granted the presidency, and then proceeded to select Clay to be his Secretary of State.
 In the 1876 election, accusations of corruption stemmed from officials involved in counting the necessary and hotly contested electoral votes of both sides, in which Rutherford B. Hayes was elected by a congressional commission.
 In the 1974 event, Ford, who had been appointed by Nixon, became president when Nixon resigned, and gave Nixon clemency.

+While mostly associated in American history with Jackson, Hayes, and Nixon, the term has been applied to the Trump and Biden presidency.